webrtc-for-the-curious/webrtc-for-the-curious/content/docs/03-connecting.md

 ### Firewall/IDS Rules

 Another is 'Deep Packet Inspection' and other intelligent filterings.
 Some network administrators will run software that tries to process every packet.
-Many times this software doesn't understand WebRTC, so it blocks because it doesn't know what to do
+Many times this software doesn't understand WebRTC, so it blocks because it doesn't know what to do, e.g. treating WebRTC packets as suspicious UDP packets on a arbitrary port that is not whitelisted.

 ## NAT Mapping
-NAT(Network Address Translation) Mapping is the magic that makes the connectivity of WebRTC possible.
-This is how WebRTC allows two peers in completely different subnets to communicate.
+NAT (Network Address Translation) Mapping is the magic that makes the connectivity of WebRTC possible.
+This is how WebRTC allows two peers in completely different subnets to communicate, addresing the "not in the same network" problem above, while it creates new challenges.
+Let's explain how NAT Mapping in the first place.

 It doesn't use a relay, proxy, or server.
 Again we have `Agent 1` and `Agent 2` and they are in different networks.
 However, traffic is flowing completely through.
 Visualized that looks like.

 {{<mermaid>}}
 graph TB